ARM: Refining Multivariate Forecasting with Adaptive Temporal-Contextual Learning: Method

 \textbf{Pre-MKLS and Post-MKLS \ } MKLS module, used alongside Transformer blocks, effectively manages local shape extraction and alignment in multivariate input.
 Pre-MKLS constructs local smoothed representations, offering more self-adjustment based on input compared to the pure 1D convolutional approach like \citep{li2019enhancing}.
-Post-MKLS, processing data in parallel with the Transformer, enables the latter to focus more on learning long-term connections, with its logic similar to the local attention methods such as \citep{localattention, roy*2020efficient} and parallel local convolutional layer in \citep{wu2020lite}.
-In comparison to these local attention methods, Post-MKLS can dynamically adjust local window weight for different input data to modulate the local view.
-Pre-MKLS is defined as: $\mathtt{PreMKLS}(X, K, V):= \mathtt{Cross}(Q, K, V)$, where $Q = \mathtt{MKLS}(X)+X+P_E$; MKLS represents the computation described in the previous section; $P_E$ is the trainable positional embedding; and the Cross module can be regarded as Transformer Encoders with replaceable self-attention or cross-attention.
-If using self-attention, then $Q=K=V$, otherwise, $K$ and $V$ are externally provided matrices.
-If the last dimension lengths of $Q$, $K$, and $V$ are different, then we adjust the $W$ projection matrices of $Q$, $K$, and $V$ to provide a aligned dimension.
-Post-MKLS is defined as: $\mathtt{PostMKLS}(X, K, V) := \mathtt{LayerNorm}(\mathtt{MKLS}(X) + \mathtt{Cross}(Q, K, V))$, where $Q = X+P_E$.
+Post-MKLS, processing data in parallel with the Transformer, enables the latter to focus more on learning long-term connections, with its logic similar to the local attention methods such as \citep{localattention, roy*2020efficient} and parallel local convolutional layer in \citep{wu2020lite}, but with adjustable local view.
+The using methods of Pre-MKLS and Post-MKLS are shown on the left side and right side of Figure \ref{mkls}, respectively.